Quickstart for Developers

 4. Apply It to Your Project

-This guide covered a subset of APIs on Ethereum Mainnet.
-When integrating into a real application, confirm the coverage for the chain and network you plan to use — as shown in Step 2 — then apply the endpoint and request format for your project.
+This document demonstrated a few API calls against Ethereum Mainnet.
+When integrating with a real application, first verify the supported scope for the target chain and network — as covered in step 2 — then apply the endpoint and request format for your project.

 - In the Copy Endpoint popup, find the endpoint to connect to your project.